Gravity as a four dimensional algebraic quantum field theory: The -algebra of an oriented smooth -manifold

-We conclude that most of elements in global sections spaces $\cc (M)$ of the sheaf $\cc_M$ can be interpreted as a certain structure on the manifold which at least locally resembles to classical real Riemannian (or Lorentzian) vacuum general relativity: {\bf SC.} {\it A connected oriented smooth $4$-manifold $M$ with a global algebraic curvature tensor $R_M\in\cc (M)$ satisfying the technical conditions of Lemma \ref{keveslemma} gives rise to local Riemannian Einstein metrics $g_U$ on open subsets $U\subseteqq M$ around every points of $M$.
-The corresponding restricted curvature operators $R_U=R_{g_U}\in\cc (U)$ and reduced symmetry groups i.e., isometry groups ${\rm Iso}^+(U,g_U)$ obey the local canonical splittings $\ch^+(U)\oplus\ch^-(U)$ induced by the local metrics.} 3.
-Finally we take a further departure from classical general relativity and explore the deep quantum regime.
+2. Next we take a departure from classical general relativity and explore the quantum regime.
 Of course the trouble is how to describe a generic bounded linear operator $Q\in\cb (M)$ in terms of a geometric linear operator $R\in\cc (M)\cap\cb (M)$.
 Our quantum instinct tells us that a truely quantum operator should be constructed by somehow smearing geometric operators over regions in $M$.
 This instinct will be justified by the famous Schwartz kernel theorem applied below.

 Fix a geometric operator $R\in\cc (M)\cap\cb (M)$ and a point $x\in M$.
 Then on any $2$-form $\omega\in\Omega^2_c(M;\C )$ its action can be expressed in a fully local form $(R\omega )_x=R_x\omega_x$.
 We can generalize this as follows.
 Pick finitely many distinct further points $y_1,\dots, y_{n(x)}\in M$ where $n(x)\in\N$ may depend on $x\in M$.
 Consider diffeomorphisms $f_{y_i}\in{\rm Diff}^+(M)$ such that $f_{y_0}={\rm Id}_U$ hence $f_{y_0}(x)=x$ moreover $f_{y_i}(x)=y_i$ for $i=1,\dots, n(x)$.
 An operator $Q\in\cb (M)$ out of $R\in\cc (M)\cap\cb (M)$ and $f_{y_0},\dots,f_{y_{n(x)}}\in{\rm Diff}^+(M)$ is constructed such that on vectors $\omega\in\Omega^2_c(M;\C )$ forming a dense subset has the shape Note that this linear operator is not local in the sense that its effect on $\omega_x$ depends not only on $R_x$ and $\omega_x$ but on the value of $R$ and $\omega$ in further distant points $y_1,\dots,y_{n(x)}\in M$ as well.
 The question arises how to generalize this construction for countable or even uncountable infinite sums.
 For all points $y\in M$ pick up unique diffeomorphisms $f_y\in{\rm Diff}^+(M)$ such that $f_y(x)=y$ and $f_x={\rm Id}_M$.
 Then for all $\omega\in\Omega^2_c(M;\C )$ the assignment $y\mapsto f^*_y(R\omega )$ gives a function from $M$ into $\wedge^2_xM\otimes_\R\C$.
 Suppose we can integrate it against a complex {\it measure} $\mu_x$ on $M$ what we write as $\int_{y\in M}f^*_y(R\omega ) \dd\mu_x(y)$.
 Such a measure can be constructed from a {\it double $2$-form} $K$ i.e., a section of the bundle $(\wedge^2M\otimes_\R\C ) \times(\wedge^2M\otimes_\R\C )$ over $M\times M$ regarding it as a ``kernel function''.
 In other words for all $x\in M$ and a $2$-form $\omega$ we put